Kashif-E/KMPMovies/README.md

 - **Search for Movies**: Use the search bar to find movies, TV shows, or people.
 - **View Movie Details**: Click on a movie to view its details.
-- **Watch Trailers**: Click on the play button to watch the trailer of a movie on ios, android and jvm.
+- **Watch Trailers**: Click on the play button to watch a movie trailer on ios, android and JVM.
 - **Browse Movies**: Scroll through the lists of popular, top-rated, upcoming, and now-playing movies.

 ## Contributing